Periapical Diagnoses

 Learning Objectives:

-Ashraf F. Fouad, D.D.S., M.S.
+$i++ ?>Ashraf F. Fouad, D.D.S., M.S.

-Dr. Fouad obtained his DDS, Certificate of Endodontics and MS at the University of Iowa.
+Dr. Fouad obtained his DDS, Certificate of Endodontics, and MS at the University of Iowa.

-He served on the faculty and in various administrative roles at University of Connecticut Health Center, the University of Maryland, and the University of North Carolina at Chapel Hill.
-He is currently Professor and Chair, Department of Endodontics, and Director, Advanced Endodontics Program, at the University of Alabama at Birmingham.
+He served on the faculty and in various administrative roles at the University of Connecticut, the University of Maryland, and the University of North Carolina at Chapel Hill.
+He is currently Professor and Chair, Department of Endodontics, Director, Advanced Endodontics Program, and Interim Director, Health Information and Business Systems (HIBS) at the University of Alabama at Birmingham.

-Dr. Fouad has published over 100 peer-reviewed manuscripts, 24 textbook chapters, and 140 abstracts.
-He edited and co-authored the textbooks: Endodontic Microbiology, as well as the fifth and sixth editions of Endodontics: Principles and Practice.
-He is a Diplomate and Past President of the American Board of Endodontics, and an Associate Editor of the Journal of Endodontics and Dental Traumatology.
-He received the Distinguished Scientist Award from the Pulp Biology and Regeneration Group of the International Association of Dental Research.
+Dr. Fouad has published over 120 peer-reviewed manuscripts, 62 editorials and invited manuscripts, 25 textbook chapters, and over 150 abstracts.
+He edited and co-authored several editions of the textbooks: Endodontic Microbiology and Endodontics: Principles and Practice.
+He served as Associate Editor of the Journal of Endodontics for 15 years and is currently Associate Editor of Dental Traumatology and the Endodontics Section of Frontiers of Dental Medicine.
+He is a Diplomate and Past President of the American Board of Endodontics.
+He received the Distinguished Scientist Award from the Pulp Biology and Regeneration Group of the IADR in 2017, the AAE President's Award in 2022, and the International Grossman's Award in 2023.

 CE Hours: 1.5